oicr-gsi/shesmu/guided-meditations.md

           Stop
        When "I'm looking for something more conventional" Form
-           Entry text name Label "What is your name?"
+           text = name With Label "What is your name?"
          Then
            Download "Hello, {name}!
 Does this meet your expectations" To "example.txt" MimeType "text/plain"
            Stop
        When "I yearn for knowledge"